Primetalk/SynapseGrid/docs/README.EN.md

 For-comprehension compatibility
 -------------------------------

-Интересной особенностью языка Scala является возможность использования syntactic sugar для пользовательских методов.
+An interesting feature of the Scala is ability to use syntactic sugar for custom methods.
-В частности, так как в системе контактов объявлены методы map, flatMap, filter и withFilter, появляется возможность использовать for-comprehension:
+Particularly, methods as map, flatMap, filter and withFilter, are already announced so, there's possible to use a for-comprehension:

 <pre>
 	val helloContact = for {